Which Of The Following Statements Regarding The Skeleton Is Incorrect

 • Irregular bones: Found in the spine and face, these have complex shapes

-Additionally, bones have different structures depending on their location and function, with variations in bone density, marrow type, and surface features Turns out it matters..
+Additionally, bones have different structures depending on their location and function, with variations in bone density, marrow type, and surface features It's one of those things that adds up..

 The Dynamic Nature of Bone

-Among all the facts that many people get wrong is understanding that bone options, living tissue holds the most weight.
-The skeleton is not a static framework but rather a dynamic system that constantly renews itself.
+Living tissue stands out as a key facts that many people get wrong is understanding that bone.
+Still, the skeleton is not a static framework but rather a dynamic system that constantly renews itself.
 Every day, specialized cells called osteoclasts break down old bone tissue, while osteoblasts build new bone tissue.

 • Repair micro-damage